xdevelnet-unmaintained/ruleset/README.md

         and_drik_coffee();
     }
     ```
     * Use tabs.
-Make possible to configure editors to showing it as any number of spaces as other people want
+Make possible to configure editors to show it as any number of spaces as other people want
-    * Separate multiple numbers of round brackets with spaces if it's difficult to read:
+    * Separate outer round brackets with spaces, make it easier to read&understand:
     ```c
-    if( ptr = malloc(elements*sizeof(char) ) ) {
+    if( ptr = malloc(elements*sizeof(char)) ) {
         //
     }
     ```